mbareford/build-instructions/pyenvs/pyfr/run_pyfr_1.10.0_cirrus_py38.md

 MCA stands for Modular Component Architecture.
 The settings above ensure that the openib Byte Transfer Layer (BTL) is active and that the UCX API is used for the Point-to-point Management Layer (PML).

-The Cirrus GPU nodes each have two Mellanox Infiniband devices, labelled `mlx5_0` and `mlx5_1`.
+The Cirrus GPU nodes each have four Mellanox Infiniband devices, labelled `mlx5_0` to `mlx5_3`.
 The setting for the `btl_openib_if_include` variable ensures that those devices are used for the openib BTL (the number after the colon indicates the port).